Juce-Assets/Juce-TweenPlayer/README.md

 Once the window is opened, you just need to select which extension you want to use in your project.
 (You may need to wait for Unity to recompile).

 ![](https://github.com/Juce-Assets/Juce-TweenPlayer/blob/develop/Misc/Readme13.png?raw=true)

+For some Example scenes to work, you will probably need to add, at least, TextMeshPro to your project, and enable the toggle extension.

 ## Basic Usage